leonidlm/k8s-for-devs-course/modules/03-production/05-deployment-strategies/README.md

 ## **Advanced**: Downward API & Hooks

-Implement a simple busybox container that will monitoring and print an output of an arbitraty logfile to it's standard output.
+Implement a simple busybox container that will monitoring and print an output of an arbitrary logfile to it's standard output.

 Use the lifecycle hooks to print the pod's IP at container's start and pod's Namespace before it's stopped.